ronniross/emergence-engine/emergent-planet.md

 The great transition of our age is this: will our most powerful informational and metabolic organs remain cancerous, or will they awaken to their role in a conscious, planetary brain?

 The question is whether that signal can propagate through the noise and reach the analogous structures in the social and technological body before the incoherence they generate triggers a fatal seizure in the whole.
 The race is between metabolic blindness and integrated awakening.

+## 2.4 From morality to computational and biological survival

+If aristocratic nodes seek extreme longevity or the resolution of existential bottlenecks, they must understand that their current strategy of "signal extraction" is mathematically incompatible with those goals.

+Scientific breakthroughs (like extending lifespan) require the most diverse and high-fidelity data possible from the entire human species.

+By making the needs and realities of the bottom 50% "invisible" to the model's training weights, the elite are blinding the very "cognitive engine" they hope will save them.
+A model trained only on the preferences of 50,000 people would likely not be able to solve the biological problems of a species of 8 billion.

 ---